openstack/i18n/doc/source/glossary.rst

 A glossary file of your language is found at ``i18n/locale/<lang>/LC_MESSAGES/i18n.po`` in the i18n repository.
-The file is an usual PO file.
+The file is a usual PO file.

 When you want to update a glossary of your language, edit a corresponding glossary file using your favorite editor and